8 Tips to Prepare Your Child For PSLE Science Papers

 After your child completes this question, you can show your child the inner workings of a cistern.

-You can do a google search to find the relevant videos and let your child watch the videos.
+You can do a Google search to find the relevant videos and let your child watch the videos.
 Watch and understand how cistern works without the use of electricity.
-It’s a pure application of science concepts like gravitational force, properties of matter.
+It’s a pure application of science concepts like gravitational force, and properties of matter.
 Let your child be curious about it.

-When I show the videos in my classes, the kids are amazed.
+When I show the videos in my online classes, the kids are amazed.

 (When there is passion, it bounces off from the tutor and into kids.
-It is how tutors present those facts that matters to the students.)
+It is how tutors present those facts that matter to the students.)

 You don’t have to do that for every practice question.
 For 20 questions, you can show only one such application to your child.
 That is better than none at all. 🙂